iknyazeva/DLbenchmarking/readme.md

 Download the ABIDE dataset from [here](https://drive.google.com/file/d/14UGsikYH_SQ-d_GvY2Um2oEHw3WNxDY3/view?usp=sharing).

-## Usage
-Of course.
-Here is the `README.md` file formatted in Markdown.

----

-# Brain Network Transformer Project

 This project provides a flexible, configuration-driven framework for training and evaluating deep learning models on brain network data.
 It uses [Hydra](https://hydra.cc/) for configuration management and [MLflow](https://mlflow.org/) for experiment tracking.

 ## Quickstart